 Interviews often serve as one of the most critical parameters of your hiring decision.
-An interview involves two parties, the candidate (interviewee) and the interviewer.
-Often we focus a lot on the candidate’s performance, but success depends (equally, if not more) on the interviewer.
+An interview involves the candidate (interviewee) and the interviewer.
+Often, we focus a lot on the candidate’s performance, but success depends (equally, if not more) on the interviewer.

-Companies often invest a lot in interviewer training.
-In hopes of improving the interview quality (and thus improving the hiring quality), and considering what doesn’t get measured, doesn’t get improved.
+Companies often invest a lot in interviewer training to improve the interview quality (and thus improving the hiring quality), considering what doesn’t get measured and doesn’t improve.
 BarRaiser’s Interview Intelligence shares a few interviewer metrics that you should follow.

-You should measure interviewer performance to see if the thousands of dollars you spend on interviewer training yield the desired results.
+You should perform an interview performance measurement to see if the thousands of dollars you spend on interviewer training yield the desired results.

-Let us briefly discuss the significance of evaluating the interviewer’s performance:
+Let us briefly discuss the significance of interview performance measurement:

-- One of the primary reasons is that it helps to ensure that the hiring process is fair and unbiased.
+- One of the primary reasons is that it helps ensure a quality hiring process.

-- Another reason why evaluating the performance of an interviewer is important is that it can provide feedback to the interviewer.
+- Another reason why evaluating the performance of an interviewer is essential is that it can provide feedback to the interviewer.

 - In addition to these benefits, evaluating the performance of an interviewer can also help a company identify potential issues or problems within the recruiting and interviewing process.